the-linck/Material-Confirm/readme.md

 * ReactJS
     Back-bone of the project
 * **Material UI**
-    For the SvgIcon UI components
+    For the Material UI dialog components